-We record an allowance for estimated credit losses based upon historical bad debts, current customer receivable balances, age of customer receivable balances and the customers' financial condition, all of which are subject to change.
+We record an allowance for estimated credit losses based upon historical bad debts, current customer receivable balances, age of customer receivable balances and the customers' financial condition.
 Additionally, we monitor activity and consider future reasonable and supportable forecasts of economic conditions to adjust all general and customer specific reserve percentages as necessary.
 Amounts recorded for estimated credit losses are written-off when they are determined to be uncollectible.